flemay/3musketeers/docs/docs/environment-variables.md

 ### Implicit

-Create `.env` file implicitly and can be overwritten by setting `ENVFILE` environment variable.
+Targets requiring `.env` file will get it created if it does not exist.
+The `.env` file can be overwritten by setting `ENVFILE` environment variable.

 ```makefile
 # Makefile